wp-plugins/robo-gallery/readme.txt

 When you create new gallery or open already existent gallery for edit on the right side of the edit gallery section you'll see gallery images manager button.
 When you open gallery images manager you'll be able there edit all gallery images.
 Upload, edit or delete.
 In gallery images manager you can use drag and drop gallery images upload tool.

+= Is it possible create gallery in Wordpress post with Gallery? =

+Yes, you can insert gallery into post with shortcode tag

 = What can I do if some gallery interface elements in backend do not work properly? =

 If you have some conflict in gallery back end you can sort it with new compatibility option.
 If combo box element do not drop down you can switch between classic and modern style, as result you can avoid conflict with another code.

-= Is it possible create gallery in Wordpress post with Gallery? =

-Yes, you can insert gallery into post with shortcode tag

 = How to define video for some gallery image? =

 Every gallery image have additional fields where you can define custom link, title, description.
 One of the link option allow you to define link type, for example video link.
 All this options you can find in gallery images manager, inside general gallery settings

+= Do you have some limits for images types in gallery? =

+You can use any standard file type in our gallery: png, jpg, jpeg, gif

 = How to customize hover effect? =